The retail landscape has changed forever.

 They enable retailers to offer a seamless experience and build a human connection - whether they're serving their customers in person or online.

-The popularity of virtual shopping has been on the rise for many years, but the COVID 19 pandemic was a key factor in bringing virtual stores to the mainstream.
+The popularity of virtual shopping and video shopping has been on the rise for many years, but the COVID 19 pandemic was a key factor in bringing virtual stores to the mainstream.

 With lockdowns taking place across the globe over the last couple of years, online shopping levels have surged.